 - In the beginning I used a tripod for every pano, now I nearly always use a monopod and as long as the base stays in the same place and I keep it level it works just fine.
 Plus it is easier to carry and sets up much quicker.

 - Why would I need a full frame camera that cost more than twice as much and produces smaller photos?

 - Speaking of cost, I recommend Serif Panorama Plus software, which is drag and drop simple and has no charge.

-My first pano kit of camera, lens, head, and tripod weighed over twelve pounds.
+My first pano kit of camera, lens, head, and tripod weighed over 12 pounds.
 Now everything weighs about two pounds, and I can shoot panos almost as quickly and easily as normal photos.
 The finished photos are around 50MP and can be blown up to wall sized murals.

 About the Author

-Jack Harwick started at age 12, was teaching darkroom in the public school system when he was 16, as a teachers aid.
-He has now been shooting for sixty years.
+Jack Harwick started at age 12 and was teaching darkroom in the public school system when he was 16, as a teacher’s aide.
+He has now been shooting for 60 years.
 He shoots an Olympus E5 in JPG only and edits in Elements without using layers.

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: